ZentaChain/chainnetwork-docs/CHAIN/docs/using-chain.md

 Now, you can select CHAIN Sepolia from the network dropdown menu to connect to the testnet.

-Chain Network can be added as a custom network to any EVM-compatible wallet (i.e. [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn)).

 <!--
 ### CHAIN MetaMask (Mainnet)